Kid-friendly fun in Fiji beyond the resorts

 Discover traditional village culture

-Your resort will most probably offer local village tours and a night-time cultural show, but to give the kids a more solid education in the local culture, visit the Fiji Culture Village opens in new window in Nadi.
-Not a real village but a cultural centre, it’s set up to demonstrate every aspect of traditional village life: numerous bure (wood-and-straw huts) display each aspect of Fijian culture – carving, fishing, canoe making, pottery and more.
+Your resort will probably offer local village tours and a night-time cultural show, but to give the kids a more solid education in the local culture, visit the Fiji Culture Village in Nadi.
+The cultural centre (not a real village) shows aspects of traditional village life and culture, including carving, fishing, canoe making and pottery.

 The visit’s highlight is the traditional kava ceremony and meke song and dance performance (renowned as one of Fiji’s best).
 As an optional extra, enjoy a traditional lovo banquet, cooked in an earth oven.